mathematica-mpr/mathematica-mpr.github.io/datalib/onboardproject.md

 | Department | The Mathematica division associated with the project.
 This allows to categorize the data with the business unit. |
 | ATO | Indicates if the project data files belong to ATO projects. |
 | Technical Point of Contact Name, Email | The project System Lead responsible for the project data files.
 This person is added to the Data Library Distribution List to receive email notifications when project data users ingest data files. |

-Questions:

-1. For MVP, would projects be able to provide the project number - is this a number they decide or get from Accounts?
-Same with charge code and other required fields?
-2. What happens in the backend when you create a project.